Adult care and wellbeing

 Re-ablement is a service that lasts for approximately six weeks.
 We'll work with you to help you learn, or regain skills to live your everyday life.

 We'd like to support you to remain independent in your own home.
 If this isn't possible, there are various different accommodation and support options available.
+You can also look for residential or home care services by using our care services directory (opens in a new window).

 A carer is someone who provides unpaid support to a family member or friend who couldn't manage without that support.